drts01/notes/stackedit/presentations/2020-py-env.md

 # Python Environment

-Have you ever been working on a Python project and discovered you broke the dependencies of another project.
-Or even worse, borked you system's Python?
+## Abstract
+When working with Python, have things stopped working as expected?
+The system's Python gets hosed?
+Dependency versions are inconsistent between environments?
 It does not have to be like this, there is a better way.

-We will go over managing multiple versions of Python on you system and isolating packages with virtual environments.
-A few tools to help you keep your sanity when working with Python will also be included.
+We will go over managing multiple versions of Python and isolating packages with virtual environments.
+Also, we will cover a few tools and a workflow that will help you keep your sanity when working with Python.

-This is applicable to both, developers and system engineers.
+This talk applies to both developers and system engineers.

+## Outline

+1.

 You dont have to live like this